blockjoe/ndt-touchpad-investigation/README.md

 ## Dependencies

-xinput
+- xinput
-libinput
+- libinput-tools
-xev
+- xev
-neofetch
+- neofetch

 ## Usage/Explanation

 scripts: This is the directory that houses any scripts I used while testing.
-  - filter-keys-pressed.sh: This takes a file as its argument and will translate the keyboard events into the corresponding key that was was pressed.
   - get-gesture-devives.sh: This will list any devices that libinput reports support gestures.
   - get-input-devices.sh: This will list the devices that xinput detects
   - get-system-info.sh: This will give an overview of the current system using neofetch.